 Bachelor of Arts in Human Communication

-The human communication major is designed to provide students with the skills and knowledge leading to careers in a broad range of fields including: human resources, communication sales and management.
+The human communication major is designed to provide students with the skills and knowledge that will allow them to pursue careers in a broad range of fields including: human resources, communication sales and management.
 The human communication major focuses on communication in its broadest sense.

 Applying to the Program

-Admission to the UCF constitutes automatic admission to the human communication major.
+Admission to UCF constitutes automatic admission to the human communication major.